achadwick/styrene/docs/bundleconf.rst

    what will be the bundle's ``$PREFIX\bin`` after deployment

 2. If the program is a .exe,
-   and the ``exec`` command line isn't too complex, the binary launcher will try to call it directly with `StartProcess()`_, having done any argument expansion needed.
+   the binary launcher will try to call it directly with `CreateProcessW()`_, having done any argument expansion needed.

-3. More complex command lines are passed to a bash helper script, which is run with bash.
+3. More complex command lines are passed to the MSYS2 bash.

-Using *StartProcess()* directly on an executable makes the user experience nicer.
+Using *CreateProcessW()* directly on an executable makes the user experience nicer.
 Apps will be pinnable
 (they will be assigned the same appid as start menu .lnk shortcuts), and Styrene will hide any CMD window associated with the app sensibly.

-Styrene launchers will eventually respect the following field codes:
+Styrene launchers respect the following field codes:

 %f
     A single file name.